 There are four LEED certification levels, each with their own point requirements: LEED Certified, LEED Certified Silver, LEED Certified Gold, and the highest certification, LEED Certified Platinum.
 For commercial buildings and neighborhoods to earn LEED certification, they must satisfy all LEED prerequisites and earn a minimum 40 points on a 110-point LEED rating system scale.
 Homes seeking certification must earn a minimum of 45 points on a 136-point scale.

-LEED employs a whole-building approach to sustainability, recognizing performance in key areas.
+LEED certification in Florida employs a whole-building approach to sustainability, recognizing performance in key areas.
 The main credit categories are:

 - Sustainable sites – encourages strategies that minimize the impact on ecosystems and water resources